ptgrogan/isrm/README.md

 1. Grogan, P. T., O. L. de Weck, A. M. Ross, and D. H. Rhodes, "Interactive models as a system design tool: Applications to system project management", 2015 Conference on Systems Engineering Research, March 2015, to appear.
 2. de Weck, O. L., "Feasibility of a 5X Speedup in System Development Due to META Design," International Design Engineering Technical Conferences & Computers and Information in Engineering Conference, Chicago, Illinois, August 2012.

+Disclaimer: This project is based upon work supported, in whole or in part, by the U.S. Department of Defense through the Systems Engineering Research Center (SERC) under Contract HQ0034-13-D-0004.
+SERC is a federally funded University Affiliated Research Center managed by Stevens Institute of Technology.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the United States Department of Defense.